Barszczyk0/Notes/PortSwigger/Client_Side/CSRF/SameSite_Lax_bypass_via_method_override.md

 # Solution
 ## Analysis
 Website has `Change email` functionality which is not protected by `CSRF` token.
-There is `SameSite` option specified - Chrome enforces `Lax` by default.
+There is no `SameSite` option specified - Chrome enforces `Lax` by default.

 |![](Images/image-25.png)|
 |:--:|